About

 Bio

-On television Renée guest starred in the original web series Small Miracles starring Judd Hirsch and Kathryn Kates and co-starred in Blue Bloods (CBS) and German TV series, Katie Fforde.
-In film she played titles roles in viral short Bernadette, etc. and Evening Film Club Project’s, Mother Dearest as well as supporting roles in indie hits Sex Farce and coming-of-age drama, C.I.T.
+On screen, Renée has guest-starred in the original web series Small Miracles (opposite Judd Hirsch and Kathryn Kates) and co-starred in Blue Bloods (CBS) and Katie Fforde (Helmut Metzger, director).
+Her film credits include title roles in the viral short Bernadette, etc., Mother Dearest (Evening Film Club Project), and supporting turns in indie favorites Sex Farce and C.I.T.